 You’re not alone!
 In fact about half of women over 35 need to use a lubricant when having sex.

 You may be surprised to learn that your genital area has a ton of estrogen receptors, and as they get thirsty for more estrogen than your body is making, the skin gets dry, loses some of it’s elasticity and can shrink.

 In addition, without the estrogen to keep the vaginal ecosystem in balance, the normal healthy bacteria that live in the vagina, known as lactobacilli, will go away.
 These lactobacilli keep the pH slightly acidic, which prevents the overgrowth of yeast and bacterial infections.

 All this adds up to a vagina that’s drier, less able to lubricate and which is more prone to infections.

 Unlike hot flashes and night sweats in menopause, this condition does NOT get better over time, in fact it gets worse.
 So if you’re experiencing any of these symptoms, do talk to your provider.

 There are great resources available from the North American Menopause Society, including a link to help you find a health care provider who is familiar with this. (link: https://www.menopause.org/for-women )

-- Do use lubricants – From Olive or coconut oil to Sliquid, KY and Sliquid, there are lots of great options out there.
+- Do use lubricants and buy a realistic dildo – From Olive or coconut oil to Sliquid, KY and Sliquid, there are lots of great options out there.
 Don’t forget, some are flavored for more fun with oral sex.

 - Do talk to your provider about vaginal estrogen – Guess what?
 Using small amounts of estrogen in the vagina does NOT increase the risk of breast cancer.
 Really, it doesn’t because it’s all absorbed in the vagina and we can’t detect it in the blood.
 This helps restore the vaginal estrogen, which makes the skin more able to stretch and lubricate.
 It also helps the lactobacilli return reducing the risks of infection.